DataDog/storedog/services/discounts/README.md

 This service is responsible for managing discounts written in Python using the Flask framework.
 It uses a PostgreSQL database to store the discounts.

-## Datadog configuration

-### Logs

-Logging is configured in the `docker-compose.yml` file along with the Datadog Agent.

-### APM

-The `ddtrace` library is used to instrument the Python service.
-The `ddtrace` library is installed in the `requirements.txt` file.
-The `ddtrace-run` command is used to run the service in the `Dockerfile`.

-Log injection is enabled in the `docker-compose.yml` file, but the logs are formatted in the `ads.py` file.

 ## Endpoints

 Use the following endpoints to interact with the service.